Chubek/chubek/README.md

 I got enough CS education at college but college was not my introduction to programming.
 In fact, I started learning how to program at the young age of 16.
 The first language I programmed with was GML.
 I made a Tetris game with it.
 After that I learned PHP, Perl, Python, and the C#.
 My current stack is:

-* Rust: My go-to gal
+* Rust: The language I am most infatuated with, but I seldom find work in.
+I used to use it in Cherry though.
-* Go: My side gal
+* Go: My second most-favorite language.
+I love it.
-* Python: My wife that I hate
+* Python: I like Python but it's slow and resource-intensive!
+However, it's the language I know best.
-* JS: My sister
+* JS: I use it often for web projects.
-* Kotlin: My cousin that I don't talk to often
+* Kotlin: I have never finished a project in it, but I like it and know it.
-* Nim: The young ditzy girl in my life that I so wanna go with but she's just not ready.
+* Nim: It's my third most favorite langauge.
+However, I do not like how experimental and new it is.
+It's almost raw!

 I enjoy doing systems programming, especially systems automation, web automation, machine learning, deep learning and general programming.
 If you give me a project and tell me "DO IT!"
 I will find a way to do it.